klhuillier/con-error/docs/OmittedFeatures.md

 ## Custom formatting

-An API for a custom `CeFormat` is intentionally omitted.
+An API for extensive configuration of `CeFormat` or custom types is intentionally omitted.
 There is nothing special a `CeFormat` needs for its work, and a custom type is easily created without such an API.

+Creating a full API that can handle any configuration would explode the number of methods.
+With the number of filters, mappings, stack filtering and mapping, etc, it's far more than this library is expected to do.
+With a domain-specific use (e.g., creating log levels or UI/service borders), it's best to just create a domain-specific formatter.

 I would suggest using `CeObjectFormat` to create a plain JS object form first, then mapping/filtering/etc from that object.